Lookout Cheltenham, the Irish are Coming!!

 Ten Year Statistics

-As you can see from the table below, the Irish entries have won 50% or more of the race at each of the last ten festivals, eight of those festivals they won 60% or more of the races.
+As you can see from the table below, the Irish entries have won 50% or more of the races at each of the last ten festivals, and at eight of those festivals they won 60% or more of the races.

-The 2021 festival was a bumper year with them winning an incredible 23 of the 28 races, that was 82% of the races that year.
+The 2021 festival was a bumper year with them winning an incredible 23 of the 28 races, which was 82% of the races that year.

 Year